Jeffrey Donaldson trial: New delay in start date with assessments on wife's health still to be completed

-Jeffrey Donaldson sex offences trial: New delay in start date with assessments on wife's health still to be completed
+Sir Jeffrey Donaldson sex offences trial: New delay in start date with assessments on Lady Donaldson's health still to be completed judge confirms during brief hearing at Newry Crown Court

 During a brief hearing at Newry Crown Court on Monday, Judge Paul Ramsey vacated the trial date of November 3 after receiving updates on reports relating to Eleanor Donaldson’s health.